 And menopause often causes women to have heavy sweating now and then.

-But some people have a condition that makes them sweat too much.
+But some people have a condition called hyperhidrosis that makes them sweat too much.
 They may drip sweat even when it's not hot and they're not exercising.
 Some people carry a towel around with them because their hands are always wet with sweat.